 Calm and assured, Christ sits among his anxious disciples in a boat practically engulfed by waves.
 Though the weather menaces—the soot-colored clouds forecast torrential rains, and the fierce winds tear loose the sail’s rigging—the rays of sunlight at the upper left portend Christ’s command for the waves to subside.
 With this simple but dramatic composition, Backhuysen illustrates the power of faith.

-Ludolf Backhuysen was the leading painter of seascapes in Amsterdam during the last quarter of the 17th century.
-His earliest biographer declared that he was "taught by nature" and reported that he often put to sea when a storm threatened in order observe the changing conditions of sky and water.
+Backhuysen was one of the leading painters of seascapes in the late 17th century.
+His earliest biographer reported that he often put to sea when a storm threatened in order to observe the changing weather conditions.